WHAT IS THE

 3. Death and the After-life

 At death our physical body returns to the earth and is broken down into its basic chemical elements and our spirit body enters another spirit world where it awaits judgment for its activities on earth.
 This world has many dimensions but is broadly speaking divided into a region of light (Paradise) and a region of darkness (Prison).
-If a person did not get the opportunity to accept or reject Christ while he lived on earth, he will obtain it in the spirit world and be judged as though he had made the decision on earth.
+If a person did not get the opportunity to accept or reject Messiah (Christ) while he lived on earth, he will obtain it in the spirit world and be judged as though he had made the decision on earth.

 4. The Resurrection